rohrerj/scion/doc/BorderRouter.md

 packets that belong to the same flow are received by the same receiver.
 Because the rest remains unchanged we would still have the "no-reordering" guarantee and significantly increase the read speed.

+## Lock goroutines to threads
+The CPU affiliation by locking the goroutines to threads and CPU cores can later be studied and this design should not prevent this.

+## Traffic engineering
+With the implementation as described in this document we have a pool of processing routines that just process the packets in the order they are queued.
+In the future we can use an additional queue for prioritized traffic or create groups of processing routines which are only responsible for some type of packets.